 Typhon, like Echidna, was half serpent, half man.
 He is described as being an enormous serpent whose head touched the solid dome of the Sky.
 Typhon was described as having eyes made of fire, one hundred snake heads that made every type of animalistic noise imaginable as well as the heads of a hundred dragons sprouting from the ends of his fingers.

 Apart from producing some of the most feared and famous Greek monsters, Echidna and Typhon were famous for other reasons.
-The gods on Mount Olympus were attacked by Typhon and Echidna, perhaps in response to the deaths of so many of their offspring.
+The Olympian gods were attacked by Typhon and Echidna, perhaps in response to the deaths of so many of their offspring.

 The pair were a terrifying and formidable force that challenged the king of the gods, Zeus, for control of the cosmos.
 After a fierce battle, Typhon was defeated by Zeus’ thunderbolt.